Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 • No-code shift: Business users become active problem-solvers, adjusting workflows in real time without needing technical expertise.

-• Impact: Gartner projects that by 2026, 80 percent of enterprises will have citizen development programs, delivering applications and workflows up to four times faster than conventional approaches.
+• Impact: Gartner projects that by 2026, 80 percent of enterprises will have citizen development programs through no-code platforms, delivering applications and workflows up to four times faster than conventional approaches.

 This reframes agility from being the job of IT alone to being the shared responsibility of the entire enterprise.